 This map shows the four broadest categories of climate zones for the lower 49 United States.
 Understanding your climate zone can help you determine the best energy-saving landscaping strategies for your home.

 A well-designed landscape not only can add beauty to your home but also can reduce your heating and cooling costs.
 Carefully positioned trees can save up to 25% of the energy a typical household uses.
+Check out our Energy Saver 101 infographic for more ways your landscaping can help you save energy and water.

 The energy-conserving landscape strategies you use depends on where you live.
 The United States can be divided roughly into four climate regions -- temperate, hot-arid, hot-humid, and cool.
 See the map to find your climatic region.
 Below you'll find landscaping strategies listed by region and in order of importance.